 In school, in my 1st grade, I was writing some letters.
 Then, from the 2nd grade, I was reading.

-I’ve got two tricks here, if you want to learn fast English (or any other foreign language).
+I have two tricks here if you want to learn English fast (or any other foreign language).

 First, start reading out loud.

 I know, it will take you 10 times more and it will feel like a burden, but you’ll see amazing results sooner than you think.